MicrosoftDocs/learn/learn-pr/aspnetcore/microservices-devops-aspnet-core/includes/4-implement-github-action.md

     The preceding YAML defines a GitHub Action that:

-    - Is triggered when:
-        - A commit is pushed to the `main` branch.
+    - Is triggered when a commit is pushed to the coupon service in the `main` branch.
-        - A Helm chart hasn't been modified.
     - Defines environment variables that are used tasks in the specification.
-In the next step, you will set new values for:
+Placeholder values are used for now.
       - `IP_ADDRESS`
       - `REGISTRY_LOGIN_SERVER`
     - Has one job&mdash;a set of steps that execute on the same runner&mdash;named `build-and-push-docker-image`.
 The job: